rust-lang/rfcs/text/0000-dropck-implication.md

 obligations from their implementers.
 Adding these bounds to existing traits would be semver-breaking, so it can't be done with `Iterator`, but it could be useful for other traits.

+## Generalize to "bounds generics" or "associated bounds"

+This proposal limits itself to dropck semantics, but a future proposal could generalize these kinds of bounds to some sort of "bounds generics" or "associated bounds" kind of system.